webqit/realdom/README.md

 ### Concept: *Static Sensitivity*

-When targeting elements using *attribute selectors*, using the `options.staticSensitivity` flag to opt in to statically matching elements based on the attributes mentioned in the selector:
+When targeting elements using *attribute selectors*, use the `options.staticSensitivity` flag to opt in to statically matching elements based on the attributes mentioned in the selector:

 ```js
 // Adding the options.staticSensitivity flag